sourcehold/Sourcehold/README.md

 The purpose of this project is to make Stronghold playable on platforms it didn't support originally.
 It is not intended to be a 100% accurate source port, so there will be differences.

 ## Building
 After cloning the repository, make sure to run `git submodule init` and `git submodule update` to fetch [cxxopts](https://github.com/jarro2783/cxxopts).

-Run `cmake` in your build directory.
-If you're building on Windows or don't have the libraries in your `pkg-config`, use the `-DCMAKE_PREFIX_PATH=/custom/path1/;/custom/path2/` option on the command line.
-Note that you have to give CMake absolute paths.

 Sourcehold uses the following libraries:
 *   SDL2
 *   OpenAL
 *   FFmpeg (avcodec, avutil, avformat, swscale)
 *   zlib's blast for PKWARE decompression

+Run `cmake` in your build directory.

+###Windows

+If you're building on Windows or don't have the libraries in your `pkg-config`, use the `-DCMAKE_PREFIX_PATH=/custom/path1/;/custom/path2/` option on the command line.
+Note that you have to give CMake absolute paths.

+###Mac OS
+Simply run `build.sh` from `macos` directory in repository root.
+This script will install Homebrew in order to install all necessary dependencies.

 ## Running
 Make sure you point Sourcehold to where your game data is located, which you can do using `--path=/your/path` or copy